 All degree-seeking students registered for 4 or more hours at Vanderbilt are required to have adequate hospitalization insurance coverage.
 The University offers a sickness and accident insurance plan that is designed to provide hospital, surgical, and major medical benefits.
-A brochure explaining the limits, exclusions, and benefits of insurance coverage is available to students at registration, in the Office of Student Financial Services, or at the Student Health Center.
+A brochure explaining the limits, exclusions, and benefits of insurance coverage is mailed to students in the summer and is available in the Office of Student Financial Services, or at the Student Health Center.
 See page 33 for more details.